NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       the European Commission](https://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1623335154975&uri=CELEX%3A52021PC0206)
       aims to regulate the use of high-risk algorithms, but remains too generic.
 For example, it does not provide precise guidelines how to identify and mitigate ethical issues such as algorithmic discrimination.
-The legal measures, which only become effective in several years, will become a playground for legal experts and lawyers.
-Hence, we expect that organizations will still need to make up their own mind about context-sensitive ethical guidelines and procedures in their use of machine learning.\n\n- [Perspective 3.1.1](https://www.rekenkamer.nl/onderwerpen/algoritmes-digitaal-toetsingskader/ethiek) in the Guidelines for Algorithms of the Dutch Court of Auditors argues that ethical algorithms are not allowed to “discriminate and that bias should be minimised”.
+In addition, machine learning practice that falls outside the high-risk category is not exempt from major ethical concerns.
+The legal measures, which only become effective in several years, will become a playground for legal experts and lawyers and will not directly offer concrete and extensive guidelines on ethical algorithms for organizations in industry and government.
+Hence, organizations will still need to make up their own mind about context-specific ethical guidelines and procedures in their use of machine learning.\n\n- [Perspective 3.1.1](https://www.rekenkamer.nl/onderwerpen/algoritmes-digitaal-toetsingskader/ethiek)
+      in the Guidelines for Algorithms of the Dutch Court of Auditors argues that ethical algorithms are not allowed to “discriminate and that bias should be minimised”.
 Missing from this judgment is a discussion of what precisely constitutes bias in the context of machine learning and what would be good methods to ascertain and mitigate algorithmic discrimination.
-Absent a clear legal framework, it is up to organizations to formulate approaches to combat discrimination.\n\n- The Impact Assessment Human Rights and Algorithms (IAMA) and the Handbook for Non-Discrimination, both developed by the Dutch government, assess discriminatory practice mainly by asking questions that is meant to stimulate self-reflection.
+Absent a clear legal framework, it is up to organizations to formulate context-sensitive approaches to combat discrimination.\n\n- The Impact Assessment Human Rights and Algorithms (IAMA) and the Handbook for Non-Discrimination, both developed by the Dutch government, assess discriminatory practice mainly by asking questions that are meant to stimulate self-reflection.
-      It does not provide answers or concrete guidelines how to realise ethical algorithms.\n\nAt Algorithm Audit, we believe a case-based and context sensitive approach is indispensible for a practical approach to ethical algorithms.
+      It does not provide answers or concrete guidelines how to realise ethical algorithms.\n\nWe believe a case-based and context sensitive approach is indispensible for a practical approach to ethical algorithms.
 We should not expect everything from top-down regulation and legislation.
 Taking all contested algorithmic cases to court is practically infeasible.
 Moreover, we strongly believe organizations carry their own responsibility for ethical algorithms within and beyond the obligation of legal compliance.
-Hence, new bottom-up initiatives like Algorithm Audit are necessary to strengthen ethical practice in ADM and machine learning.
-      We increase public knowledge, fostering an informed debate about what ethical algorithms we desire in various contexts.
+Hence, new bottom-up initiatives like Algorithm Audit are necessary to support these organizations and to strengthen ethical practice in ADM and machine learning.
+We increase public knowledge and stimulate an informed debate about what ethical algorithms we desire as a society in various contexts.
       As such, Algorithm Audit contributes to SDG16 – Peace, Justice and Strong Institutions in the digital domain. "
 Get_in_touch:
   enable: true
   title: Get in touch